frontend-fun/react-hooks-typescript-tome/docs/3-control/index.md

 sayHello();

-console.log(sayHello);
+console.log(sayHello());
 ```

 What happens when you log the result of calling a `void` function?
-Check it out.
+The function MUST return a value, so it returns `undefined` by default.
+Depending on how you log it, it might appear as an empty string or the word `undefined`.
+Importantly, `console.log` is NOT the same thing as `return`.

 # Function Practice 1